ember-fastboot/ember-cli-fastboot/README.md

 ## Installation

-FastBook requires Ember 2.3 or higher.
+FastBoot requires Ember 2.3 or higher.

 From within your Ember CLI application, run the following command: